It's About Time (My Little Pony: Friendship Is Magic): Plot

 Twilight Sparkle's obsessive scheduling habits lead to an all-night planning session that gets interrupted by a startling visitor: her own future self, appearing with a facial scar, an eye patch, a head bandage, a burnt mane, and a tattered black suit.
 Future Twilight attempts to share an urgent warning about an impending catastrophe.
 Before she can explain the nature of the disaster, however, future Twilight vanishes back to her own timeline, leaving only cryptic clues about a threat arriving by next Tuesday morning.
 As a result, present-day Twilight mobilizes all of Ponyville to "disaster-proof" Equestria against every conceivable emergency.

 The three-headed guard dog Cerberus escapes from Tartarus and rampages through town, and Twilight assumes this must be the foretold disaster and successfully lures the beast back to its post.
 However, a letter from Princess Celestia about the missing dog creates a paper cut on Twilight's face in the exact spot where future Twilight bore a scar, which convinces her that the real catastrophe still approaches.
 In an attempt to avoid triggering any events, she attempts to be completely immobile, but Spike's teasing causes her to react violently, resulting in a magical accident that burns her mane into the same singed style as her future counterpart.

 Desperate for answers, Twilight seeks help from "Madame Pinkie Pie's" fortune-telling booth, but receives only predictions about birthday presents.
 As various mishaps give her the remaining injuries that match future Twilight's appearance—a flower pot creates her head bandage, and misuse of a telescope damages her eye—Twilight becomes convinced that only stopping time itself can prevent the looming disaster.
 She leads a midnight infiltration of Canterlot's magical archives to find the necessary spell.

 When Tuesday morning arrives without incident, Twilight realizes her anxiety was completely unfounded and vows to stop worrying about problems that don't exist.
 Pinkie discovers a time-travel spell that allows one brief trip to the past, which Twilight uses to warn her earlier self about the coming crisis.
 The spell cuts off before she can explain that there is no actual disaster, creating the exact scenario that started her week of paranoia and revealing that her injuries came from her own frantic preparations rather than any external threat.
+Meanwhile, Spike now has a stomachache from eating too much ice cream.
+He says that it is Future Spike’s problems, but now he is Future Spike.
+He and Twilight then go home together.